sul-dlss-deprecated/revs/README.md

 ### Tagging

 Before deploying to production, tag the release with a version.
-We use date based tags, typically month-year (eg. september-2013) for monthly releases.
+We use date-based tags, typically month-year (eg. september-2013) for monthly releases.

-  git co master
+  git checkout master
   git tag september-2013
   git push --tags